bytewizer/runtime/README.md

 ## Branches

 **main** :: This is the branch containing the latest release build.
 No contributions should be made directly to this branch.
-The development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org).
+The development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org/packages?q=bytewizer.tinyclr).

 **develop** :: This is the development branch to which contributions should be proposed by contributors as pull requests.
-Development build packages are available as attached artifacts on successful [Build](https://github.com/bytewizer/microserver/actions/workflows/actions.yml) workflows.
+Development build packages are available as attached artifacts on successful build [ workflows](https://github.com/bytewizer/microserver/actions/workflows/actions.yml).

 ## Contributions